 Pea and mint soup

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 1 medium onion - chopped
+- 1 medium onion chopped

 - 1 medium potato peeled and chopped

 - 1 litre vegetable stock homemade or from a stock cube (check it's gluten free if needed)

 - 2 handfuls fresh mint leaves

 - Salt and pepper to taste

 - Heat 1 tablespoon olive oil in a large pan and add a chopped onion.
 Allow to soften but not brown.